 |Alpha-Beta RatioThe ratio of alpha to beta acids dictates the degree to which bitterness fades during aging.
 1:1 ratios are common in aroma varieties.||1:1 - 4:13:1 avg|

 |Co-Humulone as % of AlphaLow cohumulone hops may impart a smoother bitterness when added to the boil as opposed to higher ones that add a sharper bitterness to the final beer.
 Learn more »||24-33%28.5% avg|

 |Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.
 Learn more »||1.2-3 mL2.1mL avg|

 |› HumuleneFlavors: woody, noble, spicy (α-caryophyllene)||29-31%30% avg|

 |› All OthersIncluding β-pinene, linalool, geranoil & selinene||42-47%|

 Some popular beer styles that make use of the Phoenix hop include English Ale, Porter, Stout, ESB & Bitter.

 If the Phoenix hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Phoenix substitutions.

 Experienced brewers have chosen the following hops as substitutions of Phoenix:

-Is Phoenix available as Cryo/Lupulin powder?
+Is Phoenix available in lupulin powder?